 Safeguarding the wellbeing of pupils is a responsibility of everyone who works in a school.
 At Burston Primary School we have a number of robust procedures to ensure that children are kept safe.
 The designated safeguarding leads at Burston are Mrs Kerr, Miss Rawcliffe and Mr Carlyle.
 The alternate designated safeguarding lead is Mrs Green at Tivetshall.
-The safeguarding governor is Mrs Chamberlain.
+The safeguarding IEB member is Mrs Emma Davies.

 All staff receive regular safeguarding updates.
 We take any concerns about the wellbeing of a pupil extremely seriously and will treat any issue in accordance with our guidelines.
 In this role we receive excellent support both from the Sapientia Education Trust and also Norfolk County Council.

 If you have any safeguarding concerns then do please speak to a member of staff.

 Operation Encompass -At Burston Primary School we are working in partnership with Norfolk Constabulary and Norfolk Children’s Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.
 In order to achieve this, Norfolk Multi-agency Safeguarding Hub will share police information of all domestic incidents where one of our pupils has been present with the Designated Safeguarding Lead(s).
 On receipt of any information, the Designated Safeguarding Lead will decide on the appropriate support the child requires, this could be silent or overt.
 All information sharing and resulting actions will be undertaken in accordance with the ‘Norfolk Joint Agency Protocol for Domestic Abuse – Notifications to Schools’.
 We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.